AlbertoMarziali/bmw_remote_start/README.md

 ## Arduino wiring

-You can follow this schematic to build everything:
+You can follow this schematic to build everything (this schematic shows a 8x relay board, but you can use a 6x one):
 ![arduino wiring](images/wiring_4.png)

 And this is the final look: